CodeKittey/NaaS/README.md

 ## Floats

 #### GET api/float
-Return an Integer.
-You can set boundaries for min and max:
-(Default Value for min is 0 and for max 1000)
 You even can define the precision:
 (Default Value is 2 and can't be longer than 20)